-The Climate Action Committee email address

-(ClimateActionCommittee@cityofsebastopol.org) could be publicized and used as a way for people to provide input on the Framework.
+The Climate Action Committee email address (ClimateActionCommittee@cityofsebastopol.org) could be publicized and used as a way for people to provide input on the Framework.
 Alternatively, an email address specific to the Framework could be set up.

 Existing City and Committee mailing lists can be utilized to share information about the Framework process with residents.
-These mailing lists may include the Map Your Neighborhood program, compost giveaway attendees, and others.
-A specific mailing list for residents interested in climate action and the Framework may also be set up.
+These mailing lists may include the Map Your Neighborhood program, compost giveaway attendees, Carbon Conversations, and others.